tosin2013/openshift-github-actions/docs/common/vault-setup.md

 - GitHub repository for OpenShift automation

 #### Deployment Process
-We provide a GitHub Actions workflow that automates the deployment of Vault on your OpenShift cluster:
+We provide a GitHub Actions workflow that automates the deployment of Vault on your OpenShift cluster.
+Follow these detailed steps to trigger the workflow:

+##### Prerequisites for Workflow Execution

+1. **OpenShift Cluster Access**
+   - Ensure you have an OpenShift cluster running (version 4.6+)
+   - You must have cluster-admin privileges on the cluster

+2. **GitHub Repository Setup**
+   - Fork or clone this repository to your GitHub account
+   - Ensure GitHub Actions are enabled for your repository

+3. **Required GitHub Secrets**
+   - Navigate to your repository's Settings → Secrets and Variables → Actions
+   - Add the following repository secrets:
+     - `OPENSHIFT_SERVER`: Your OpenShift cluster API URL (e.g., `https://api.cluster.example.com:6443`)
+     - `OPENSHIFT_TOKEN`: A token with cluster-admin privileges (create using `oc create token` or from the OpenShift web console)

+##### Triggering the Workflow

+1. **Navigate to GitHub Actions**
-1. Navigate to the Actions tab in your GitHub repository
+   - Go to your repository on GitHub
+   - Click on the "Actions" tab at the top of the repository
+   - You should see a list of available workflows

+2. **Find the Vault Deployment Workflow**
+   - Look for the workflow named "Deploy HashiCorp Vault on OpenShift"
+   - If you don't see it, make sure you're on the correct branch (usually `main` or `master`)

+3. **Run the Workflow**
-2. Select the "Deploy HashiCorp Vault on OpenShift" workflow
+   - Click on the "Deploy HashiCorp Vault on OpenShift" workflow
-3. Click "Run workflow" and provide the following information:
+   - Click the "Run workflow" button (dropdown on the right side)
+   - A form will appear with the following inputs:

+4. **Configure Workflow Parameters**
-   - OpenShift cluster context
+   - **Cluster Context**: The OpenShift cluster context (usually the cluster name from your kubeconfig)
-   - Namespace for Vault (default: `vault`)
+   - **Namespace**: The namespace to deploy Vault in (default: `vault`)
-   - Storage class for persistent volumes
+   - **Storage Class**: The storage class to use for Vault's persistent volumes (e.g., `gp2` on AWS, `managed-premium` on Azure)
-   - Number of Vault replicas (default: 3)
+   - **Replicas**: Number of Vault replicas for high availability (recommended: 3)
-   - Whether to enable the Vault UI (default: true)
+   - **UI Enabled**: Whether to enable the Vault web UI (recommended: true)

-4. The workflow will:
+5. **Start the Deployment**
+   - Click the green "Run workflow" button to start the deployment
+   - The workflow will begin executing and you can monitor its progress in real-time

+##### Monitoring the Deployment

+1. **View Workflow Progress**
+   - The workflow execution will be displayed with each step's status
+   - Click on the running workflow to see detailed logs

+2. **Important Outputs**
+   - When the workflow completes successfully, it will output:
+     - The URL for accessing the Vault UI (if enabled)
-   - Deploy Vault using the official Helm chart
+     - Instructions for using the Vault instance

+3. **Securing Credentials**
-   - Initialize and unseal Vault
+   - The workflow generates and displays Vault's root token and unseal keys
-   - Configure authentication methods
-   - Set up necessary policies
+   - These are sensitive credentials that should be securely stored
+   - Consider using a secure password manager or your organization's secret management system

+##### Troubleshooting

+If the workflow fails, check the following:

+1. **OpenShift Connectivity**
+   - Verify your OPENSHIFT_SERVER and OPENSHIFT_TOKEN secrets are correct
+   - Ensure your OpenShift cluster is accessible from the internet

+2. **Storage Configuration**
+   - Confirm the specified storage class exists in your cluster
-   - Create a Route for the Vault UI (if enabled)
+   - Verify there are sufficient resources for the requested storage

+3. **Permissions**
+   - Ensure the token has cluster-admin privileges
+   - Check if there are any namespace restrictions or quotas

 For more details on the deployment process, see the [workflow file](/.github/workflows/deploy-vault-on-openshift.yml).